Discover the Abrolhos Archipelago: Refuge for Humpback Whales and Marine Biodiversity

 Arquipélago de Abrolhos - Mar de Abrolhos10:23

-The five small islands, arranged in an arc because they were probably once part of a volcanic crater, are home to large populations of several species of seabirds.
+The five small islands, arranged in an arc because they were probably once part of a volcanic crater, are home to large populations of various species of seabirds.

-The Redonda is inhabited by frigate birds and the Guarita by Benedictines, On the Sueste the Brown Boobies are concentrated, while the White Boobies are divided between the Siriba and the Santa Bárbara.
+Redonda is occupied by frigates, Guarita by beneditos, Sueste is home to brown boobies, while the white boobies are divided between Siriba and Santa Bárbara.

-Underwater, Abrolhos is home to the largest group of corals in the South Atlantic, including the Capeirão, a unique mushroom-like coral formation.
+Underwater, Abrolhos is home to the largest coral reef system in the South Atlantic, including the so-called chapeirão, a coral formation unique in the world, resembling a mushroom.

-From April to December, the visibility reaches 20 metres, transforming the place into a veritable natural aquarium, with a multitude of colourful little fish swimming among groupers, rays, turtles, barracudas and sharks.
+From April to December, visibility reaches 20 metres, transforming the place into a veritable natural aquarium, with a multitude of colourful fish swimming among groupers, stingrays, turtles, barracudas and sharks.

-1. The 5 islands of the Abrolhos Archipelago
+1. The five islands of the Abrolhos Archipelago

 The only inhabited island, where some military personnel and Ibama employees live.
-Visits to the Abrolhos National Marine Park are strictly controlled to ensure that all this luxurious environmental heritage remains well preserved.
+Visits to the Abrolhos National Marine Park are strictly controlled so that this luxurious environmental heritage remains well preserved.

 2. Siriba Island